tfjmp/php2uni/README.md

   $ make all
 ```

-The install phase may take a while (around 30mins) and will require root privileges.
+The install phase may take a while (around 30mins) and will ask for root privileges.
 However it needs to be executed only once.

 To modify the site create/edit PHP files in seed and modify in consequence the routes file.